 About Euonymus Shrubs

+If you are looking for bushes, trees, or climbers, euonymus has them all.
+Gardeners choose euonymus plant varieties for their attractive foliage and stunning autumn color.
+Some also offer unique fruits and seed pods.
 Many euonymus shrubs come from Asia.
 You’ll find that they are available in a wide range of colors and sizes, and include both evergreen and deciduous types of euonymus.
 That gives you a good selection of different euonymus plants to choose from when you are looking for border plants, hedges, screens, ground cover, or specimen plants.

 Popular Euonymus Plant Varieties